basho-labs/little_riak_book/en/03-developers.md

 standard key-value lookups, like specifying replication values.
-Since values in Riak are opaque, many of these methods either: require custom code to extract and give meaning to values, such as *mapreduce*; or allow for header metadata to provide an added descriptive dimension to the object, such as *secondary indexes*, *link walking*, or *search*.
+Since values in Riak are opaque, many of these methods either: require custom code to extract and give meaning to values, such as *MapReduce*; or allow for header metadata to provide an added descriptive dimension to the object, such as *secondary indexes*, *link walking*, or *search*.